 Deborah’s work focuses on restoration at more than 30 Conservancy preserves across Maryland/DC and reaching into West Virginia.
-Her projects include planting native trees or removing non-native invasive species; returning natural processes such as fire to landscapes; restoring natural hydrology to lands that have been ditched and drained; and monitoring how plants, animals, and habitats respond to these conservation actions.
+Her projects include planting native trees; controlling invasive species; returning natural processes like fire to the landscape through controlled burns; improving water flow through hydrologic restoration; and monitoring how plants, animals, and natural communities respond to these conservation actions.